By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 If you ever wonder why so many people are suffering from ‘treatment resistant’ depression it is because mainstream medicine and psychology can offer only ‘palliative’ remedies.
 They mostly treat symptoms only and not causes.
 Depression is usually triggered by a stressful event, which is then often mistaken for the cause of depression.
 The biggest obstacle in the treatment of mood disorders is the generally held assumption – perpetuated by many “professionals” in the field – that depression is a “mental” illness confusing symptoms with causes and thereby ignoring the underlying biochemical factors mostly responsible for these “mental” symptoms.

-Drug therapy can only suppress the symptoms of depression, but does nothing to address the underlying biochemical abnormality that is responsible for depression.
+Drug therapy – legal or illegal – can only suppress the symptoms of depression, but does nothing to address the underlying biochemical abnormality that is responsible for depression.
 Once a patient is on the drug band wagon, they usually go on the merry-go-round from one drug to another for maybe the rest of their lives.
-Several studies have shown that drug therapy and/or psychotherapy may leave about 60 per cent of patients with treatment resistant depression.
+Several studies have shown that drug therapy and/or psychotherapy may leave about 70 per cent of patients with treatment resistant depression.

 Similarly, mainstream psychologists believe that talk therapy can alleviate the symptoms of depression.
 They assume that our irrational thoughts, unpleasant childhood experiences or ‘bad parents’ – hidden in a mythical ‘subconscious mind’ – have caused us to be depressed.
 They have us believe that by changing our attitudes and beliefs (for instance by RCBT) we can overcome the underlying biochemical disorder.
 They truly believe that psychology is a question of ‘mind-over-matter’.
 We only have to bring these ‘unconscious’ thoughts into consciousness and voila we become better.
 Many psychologists assume that depression is caused by cognitive processes, such as a low self-esteem, making the mistake of confusing symptoms with causes.
 In fact, they may be mere delusions.
 This is ‘palliative treatment’ without addressing the underlying biochemical disorder.
-A low self-esteem is simply a symptom of depression and not its cause.
+Often, a low self-esteem is simply a symptom of depression and not its cause.
+See Psychological Projection and Hypoglycemia.
+See also Ineffectiveness of Psychotherapy.
+This suggests that for psychotherapy to be successful, we need to FIRST treat the underlying metabolic abnormality BEFORE attempting talk-therapy.

 And, when the source of stress is removed people soon start to produce the happy hormones again and life resumes.